pete-mba5/pete-mba5.github.io/_posts/2024-04-28-picture-of-the-day.markdown

 Now I am going to swim a little bit in Grötzingen and later, I will run the second part of my yesterday's marathon track.

-While I am writing this, I am listening to a podcast of Cobla filarmònica playing jazz songs.
+While I am writing this, I am listening to a podcast about Cobla filarmònica playing jazz songs.
 It is so beautiful that I will make it a favorite and will listen quite often.

+The swimming went pretty ok.
+I was able to swim at 1:37-1:38.
+I was lucky today, just a couple of good swimmers in our dedicated lane.

+The running was also ok.
+I was able to run 94% of the time in zone 2 and just 10s in zone 3.

+I did my TWYOB strengh training and stretching.
+I took good care of my fitness today.

+I changed my mind for lunch and did not prepare the aspargarous.
+I cooked yakisoba with vegetables instead.
+It was simply yummy.

+I restarted a new book from Pedrolo "Cendra per Martina".